Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms

 \begin{remark} Note that the order of $f$ in the previous lemma can be arbitrarily higher than the periods of the curves.
 For instance, look at the torus $\R^2 /\Z^2$ and at the curves $\alpha$ and $\beta$, obtained as the quotients of the lines $y=nx$ and $y=-nx$.
 Puncture the torus at points that are the projections of $\left(\frac{1+2k}{2n},0\right)$, for $k=0,\dots, n-1$, and $\left(\frac{k}{n},\frac{1}{2}\right)$, for $k=0,\dots, n-1$.
 Then the map induced by $(x,y)\mapsto \left(x+\frac{1}{2n},y+\frac{1}{2}\right)$ has order $2n$, but it fixes both $\alpha$ and $\beta$. \end{remark}

 We will also need a result about isometries of infinite-type surfaces, whose proof is essentially borrowed from Afton--Calegari--Chen--Lyman's work (\cite{accl_Nielsen}).

 \begin{prop} Let $S$ be an infinite-type surface with boundary and $f$ a homeomorphism of $S$ with $f^n$ homotopic to the identity for some $n > 0$.
 For each compact boundary $\alpha$ of $S$, choose an $f$-invariant positive number $\ell(\alpha)$.
-Then there exists a hyperbolic metric on $S$ with totally geodesic boundary such that each compact boundary $\alpha$ has length $\ell(\alpha)$ and a periodic isometry of $S$ isotopic to $f$. \end{prop}
+Then there exists a hyperbolic metric on $S$ such that each compact boundary component $\alpha$ has length $\ell(\alpha)$ and $f$ is isotopic to a periodic isometry of $S$. \end{prop}

 \begin{proof} Suppose first that $S$ has only compact boundary components.
 By using Nielsen's work \cite{nielsen_abbildungsklassen} (which shows that the proposition holds if $S$ is of finite type and has compact boundary) and Afton--Calegari--Chen--Lyman's argument (see the proof of \cite[Theorem 2]{accl_Nielsen}), we can prove the proposition in this case.